01 of 13

-Make the Miniature Gnome's Legs
+Make the Legs

 Once you have hardened boots or shoes cast from your miniature shoe molds, you can make the legs for your miniature gnomes.
 We find that making and posing the legs and allowing them to harden connected to the bodies is easier than trying to work on the entire gnome at one go as they are so small.
 Even when epoxy putty has hardened for several hours and feels hard to the touch, warming it slightly may cause it to shift, so make sure your hands and boots are thoroughly set before you add them to the legs and arms in the next few steps.

-To Make the Gnomes' Legs
+How to Make the Legs

 Roll out a thin roll of colored epoxy putty (or polymer clay if that is what you are using) which is just slightly thicker than the top of the boot or shoe.

 Take an oiled toothpick or a dentist's pick tool or silicone tipped tool and gently work a hollow into one end of the roll of clay.
 Insert the top of your boot and gently roll the clay with the boot so the clay moves down slightly over the top of the boot to hold it in place.
 Use your modeling tools to even up the line of the trouser leg where it meets the boot (or cut the trouser leg straight using a polymer clay blade.

 Repeat with the other boots, making legs roughly the same thickness and length.Continue to 9 of 13 below.